HewlettPackard/swarm-learning/examples/nih/README.md

       c.
 Verify Node1, Node2, Node3, Test folders are generated
       d.
 Come back to swarm-learning folder

    NOTE: nih_nodes_data_processing.py references data_generator.yaml to get the path of NIH data.
-Path provided in data_generator.yaml should contain images folder (with nih images as .png files) and master sheet of data description (Data_Entry_2017.csv - informtaion about all the images).
+Path provided in data_generator.yaml should contain images folder (with nih images as .png files) and master sheet of data description (Data_Entry_2017.csv - information about all the images).
 Refer NIH Chest X-rays for more details.
    ```
    cd workspace/nih/data
    python3 nih_nodes_data_processing.py